Size: 6-2, 215

 High School: Trinity High School

-Recruitment: Out of high school, Yenga was an impressive athlete who held multiple BCS offers including Baylor, Oklahoma State, Arizona and Duke.
-As a senior, Yenga racked up 134 tackles, 7 TFL and three sacks after racking up 143 tackles as a junior.
-The Euless native was ranked as the No. 71 player in all of Texas by Scout and was an AP honorable mention All-State choice.
+As a senior at Trinity, he tallied 134 tackles, 7 TFL and three sacks.
+As a junior he racking up 143 tackles- he was a bit of a stud.
+Yenga was the No. 71 player in all of Texas by Scout and was an AP honorable mention All-State choice.